callsys/GenPromp/README.md

 </div>

 ## 5. Contacts
-If you have any question about our work or this repository, please don't hesitate to contact us by emails.
+If you have any question about our work or this repository, please don't hesitate to contact us by emails or open an issue under this project.
 - [zhaoyuzhong20@mails.ucas.ac.cn](zhaoyuzhong20@mails.ucas.ac.cn)
 - [wanfang@ucas.ac.cn](wanfang@ucas.ac.cn)

-You can also open an issue under this project.

 ## 6. Acknowledgment